reeedio/readabilityrs/README.md

 ```

 ## Usage
 The library provides a simple API for parsing HTML documents.
-Create a `Readability` instance with HTML content, an optional base URL for resolving relative links, and optional configuration.
-Call `parse()` to extract the article.
+Create a `Readability` instance with your HTML content, an optional base URL for resolving relative links, and optional configuration settings.
+Call `parse()` to extract the article and access properties like title, content, author, excerpt, and publication time.
+The extracted content is returned as clean HTML suitable for display in reader applications.

 ```rust
 use readabilityrs::Readability;